torvalds/linux/Documentation/fb/framebuffer.rst

 -------------

-For more specific information about the frame buffer device and its applications, please refer to the Linux-fbdev website:
+For more specific information about the frame buffer device and its applications, please refer to the GNU/Linux-fbdev website:

     http://linux-fbdev.sourceforge.net/